learn-co-curriculum/tips/README.md

-## Technical Interview Training Proposal
+## Technical Interview Practice for Students

-## a. k. a.
-TIPS: Technical Interview Practice for Students
+## aka TIPS

 ## Purpose

-The Technical Interview Training Proposal (`titp.md` in this repo) was put together by former FI TCF Lindsey Wells.
+The Technical Interview Training Proposal (`titp.md` in this repo) was put together by former Flatiron TCF Lindsey Wells.
 Please read through it to get an idea of the origins of this repository.
 The purpose of implementing TIPS is twofold.
 First, to improve students' exposure to the types of questions they could see on technical interviews.
-Second, to provide a timed, structured environment that could induce some of the stressful feelings a technical interview brings with it.
+Second, to provide a timed, structured environment that could induce a stressful environment similar to that of a real technical interview.

 ## Implementation

-On the second Monday of each module, TCFs administer a TIPS session.
-TIPS sessions will run very similarly to mini code challenges.
-They will be timed for twenty minutes, with a "pencils down" call at the end, and students submitting PRs. ?
-One major difference is that TCFs will immediately run a review session to go over the solution.
+On the second Monday of each module, TCFs will administer a TIPS session during the normally scheduled discussion time at 9:15 AM.
+TIPS sessions will run similarly to mini code challenges.
+They will be timed for twenty minutes, with a "pencils down" call at the end, and end with students submitting PRs.
+One major difference is that TCFs will immediately run a review session following to go over the solution.
 Ideally, the whole process takes thirty minutes.
-Realistically, an hour block should be more than enough to cover it start to finish.
+Realistically, an hour block should be more than enough to cover the TIPS session from start to finish.

 ## Contributing